One Piece: Live-action series

 On July 21, 2017, Weekly Shōnen Jump editor-in-chief Hiroyuki Nakano announced that Tomorrow Studios (a partnership between Marty Adelstein and ITV Studios) and Shueisha would commence production of an American live-action television adaptation of the One Piece manga series as part of the series' 20th anniversary celebrations.
 Oda served as executive producer for the series alongside Tomorrow Studios CEO Adelstein and Becky Clements.
 The series would reportedly begin with the East Blue arc.

 In January 2020, Oda revealed that Netflix ordered a first season consisting of ten episodes.
 On May 19, 2020, producer Marty Adelstein revealed during an interview with SyFy Wire, that the series was originally set to begin filming in Cape Town sometime around August, but has since been delayed to around September due to the COVID-19 pandemic.
 He also revealed that, during the same interview, all ten scripts had been written for the series and they were set to begin casting sometime in June.
 However, executive producer Matt Owens stated in September 2020 that casting had not yet commenced.

 In March 2021, production started up again with showrunner Steven Maeda revealing that the series codename was Project Roger.
 In November 2021, it was announced that the main cast of the series consisted of Iñaki Godoy as Monkey D. Luffy, Mackenyu as Roronoa Zoro, Emily Rudd as Nami, Jacob Romero Gibson as Usopp and Taz Skylar as Sanji.
 In March 2022, Netflix added Morgan Davies as Koby, Ilia Isorelýs Paulino as Alvida, Aidan Scott as Helmeppo, Jeff Ward as Buggy, McKinley Belcher III as Arlong, Vincent Regan as Garp and Peter Gadiot as Shanks to the cast in recurring roles.

 The series premiered on August 31, 2023, and was positively received by both fans and critics.
 In September 2023, it was announced that the series was renewed for a second season.
-Titled One Piece Into the Grand Line, it is set to premiere in 2026.
+Titled One Piece: Into the Grand Line, the full season was released on Netflix on March 10, 2026, and the first two episodes were screened in over 200 theaters in Canada, the United States, and Japan on the same day.
 A third season was announced in August 2025.